MS67 Coin Grade: Do You Need It in Your Portfolio?

 MS68

-Exceptional Mint State, extremely rare in older coins, virtually flawless.
+Exceptional Mint State, extremely rare in older ones, virtually flawless.

 Full luster, sharp strike, nearly no marks.